Klurige/LevelIndicatorClock/README.md

 ## Prerequisites
 This card is tightly coupled with the **[electricitypricelevels](https://github.com/Klurige/electricitypricelevels)** integration.
 Install that integration, including its dependencies, first.
+Also make sure that the diagnostic entity "Compact Levels" is enabled.

 ## Installation
 ### HACS (Home Assistant Community Store)